 There are two disabled parking sites at the Visitor Center's parking lot.
 Both of the public restrooms at the Center have an accessible stall.
-Current drinking fountains are of the older style and work well for some, but not all wheelchair users.
-Both drinking fountains will be upgraded this summer.
+Drinking fountains located near the Visitor Center have been upgraded to meet current ADA standards.
 There is one wheelchair accessible chemical toilet in the Center's parking lot and one at the Quarry Staging Area.
-One of the drinking fountains in the Quarry parking lot is scheduled to be upgraded no latter than this fall.

-Coyote Hills is at the west end of Patterson Ranch Road/Commerce Drive in Fremont.
+Coyote Hills Regional Park is located at 8000 Patterson Ranch Road, Fremont, CA 94555.
+The closest BART station is the Union City BART station.
+The park's main entrance is at the west end of Patterson Ranch Road/Commerce Drive in Fremont.
 From I-880, take Highway 84 west, exit at Paseo Padre Parkway, turn right, and drive north about one mile.
 Turn left on Patterson Ranch Road.
 This is the park's entrance road and will take you to the picnic areas and visitor center.
 Parking fees may apply.

 Transit & Trails: Coyote Hills Regional Park (transit, biking, and walking directions)